 Association and representation

-Occupational health in the NHS needs to be recognized and valued.
-As a community of occupational health providers to the NHS we have the opportunity to influence national policy and lobby on behalf of the occupational health community in the field of health and work.
+Occupational health in the NHS needs to be recognised and valued.
+As a community of occupational health providers to the NHS, we have the opportunity to influence national policy and lobby on behalf of the occupational health community in the field of health and work.

 Only by demonstrating the benefits that we bring at a national level, and with commissioners of services, are we able to make the case for the policies and investment that are needed.
-NHS Health at Work Network provides that voice and influence at a national level.
-An exemplar service that is properly funded and respected will bring much needed improvements to NHS staff health and wellbeing and ultimately patient care.
+The NHS Health at Work Network provides that voice and influence at a national level and and is seen as to ‘go-to’ organisation for comment on NHS OH matters.

 Sharing information, expertise and best practice